RajneeshSrivastava/MiniProjects/Project3_RNA_Seq_Processing_Pipeline/Explanation.md

 #### Main steps in current pipeline are:

 FASTQ ---> SAM ---> BAM ---> SORTED.BAM ---> Transcript_exp.tab + Gene_exp.tab
-     Hisat       Samtools           Stringtie

-## How to use:
+## How to use?
-#Built in Unix environment
+#This code can work in Unix environment

 	$python Pipeline_Fastq-to-Quant.py -h
 	usage: Pipeline_Fastq-to-Quant.py [-h] [-file [fq [fq ...]]]